Eye on the Storm – Hurricane season by the experts

 We take you through hurricane season, beginning June 12 through October.

-CBS 17 Chief Meteorologist Wes Hohenstein will be joined by Frank Johnson with WBTW in Myrtle Beach, Rob Fowler with WCBD in Charleston, South Carolina and Jerry Jackson with WNCT in Greenville, North Carolina.
+On June 19’s show, CBS 17 Chief Meteorologist Wes Hohenstein will be joined by meteorologists from Nexstar stations WAVY in Norfolk, Virginia, WSAV in Savannah, Georgia and WSPA in Spartanburg, South Carolina.

+You can watch the stream live by heading to Hurricane Central at 8:00 p.m. or by clicking here.